sethidc/flipped-polling/README.md

 ### 3.0

-This is the first public version, packed with features for robust polling functionality.
+This is the first public version, packed with basic features to get started with robust polling functionality.